netsampler/goflow2/docs/reflow-architecture.md

 1. Keep ReFlow as a **single-path runtime** in v1, not as a collection of special-case binaries.
 2. Separate **transport concerns** from **data-shape concerns**.
 "JSON over UDP" and "JSON to stdout" should share the same encoder, not duplicate logic.
 3. Introduce a first-class **internal event model**.
 Do not couple sources directly to output encoders.
 4. Treat **packet capture** and **message ingestion** as separate source classes.
-They both ingest bytes, but their semantics are different.
 5. Make **protocol identification** explicit and pluggable.
 This is new compared with GoFlow2 and should not be hidden inside source code.
-6. Preserve FlowStore as the default state layer for templates, sampling, and future aggregation, but do not force all processing through aggregation.
+6. Preserve FlowStore as the default state layer for aggregation and protocol state, but do not force all processing through aggregation.
 7. Keep **WASM limited and capability-based**.
 It should transform or emit events, not own transport or lifecycle.
-8. Start with **single-process, multi-source configuration**.
-Avoid introducing clustering or distributed coordination into the first architecture.
+8. Start with **single-process, multi-source configuration** and a single sink.
 9. Remove Kafka from the core plan unless a concrete need remains.
 Vector is a better downstream transport/forwarding boundary.
 10. Optimize first for **operability and correctness**, then for deep plugin ecosystems.